 Image of a stormy sky with dark clouds, and a safety sign indicating there is Stormy Weather Ahead

-• If flooding occurs and gas appliances are underwater, do not try to operate the appliances.
+• If flooding occurs and gas appliances are underwater - including standby generators, do not try to operate the appliances.
 Instead, contact Atmos Energy or a qualified service professional to conduct a safety inspection.

 • If you think you smell gas, immediately leave the affected area, and from a safe distance call 911 or Atmos Energy’s 24-hour emergency response line at 866.322.8667.